Regularizing nonlinear Schroedinger equations through partial off-axis variations: Abstract

 \section{Abstract}

-We study a class of (focusing) nonlinear Schr\"odinger-type equations derived recently by Dumas, Lannes and Szeftel within the mathematical description of high intensity laser beams \cite{DLS}.
+We study a class of focusing nonlinear Schr\"odinger-type equations derived recently by Dumas, Lannes and Szeftel within the mathematical description of high intensity laser beams \cite{DLS}.
 These equations incorporate the possibility of a (partial) off-axis variation of the group velocity of such laser beams through a second order partial differential operator acting in some, but not necessarily all, spatial directions.
-We study the well-posedness theory for such models and obtain a regularizing effect, even in the case of only partial off-axis dependence.
+We investigate the initial value problem for such models and obtain global well-posedness in $L^2$-supercritical situations, even in the case of only partial off-axis dependence.
 This provides an answer to an open problem posed in \cite{DLS}.

 \subjclass[2000]{35Q41, 35C20} \keywords{Nonlinear Schr\"odinger equation, partial off-axis variation, Strichartz estimates, dispersion, finite-time blow-up, BBM equation}